ghartsel/RapidMarkup/style_guide.md

 >
 > 2. Choose **Backups** to view your databases.
 >
-> 3. Click the **Restore-this-database-from-previous-snapshot** icon.
+> 3. Click the **Restore this database from previous snapshot** icon.

+Cookbook recipes are task topics.
+A cookbook is similar to a tutorial in that both are task-oriented but cookbook recipes are related as a set of progressive tasks, where later recipes build on the knowledge gained from earlier recipes.
+Tutorials tend to be standalone, self-contained tasks.

-Cookbook recipes are task-type topics.
-Effective recipes follow the principles of *minimalism*:
+Effective cookbook recipes follow these *minimalism* principles:

 - Provide hands-on, action-oriented steps for accomplishing a task.
-Some introductory content can be included but should be minimized.
+Some overview content can introduce a recipe but it should be minimized.
 The key to cookbooks is hands-on learning: "Show don't tell".
 - Anchor the task in the user's domain.
 - Include descriptions of possible errors and error recovery steps.
 - Guide the reader on where to find additional information.

-Further, a cookbook is similar to a tutorial in that both are task-oriented but cookbook recipes are related as a set of progressive tasks, where later recipes build on the knowledge gained from earlier recipes.
-Tutorials tend to be standalone, self-contained tasks.

 #### Tutorial